hollyschinsky/spotify-browser/module1.md

 ### Bonus Step: Run the Final Application
 Try out the final app.

-1. Open the `index.html` of the `www/root` in a browser to get a better idea of how it works, though there will be some limits to what you can do.
+1. Open the `index.html` in a browser to try it out.
+Some features that require native plugins will not work.
 1. Better yet, serve and pair with the PhoneGap Developer App from the PhoneGap CLI or PhoneGap Desktop:

    - **From PhoneGap CLI**